The Courthouses are Open.

 Special Set Hearings that are scheduled via the OLS

-If your hearing was set up via the OLS, the Zoom information will be automatically set up in OLS.
+If schedule your special set hearing via the OLS, the Zoom information will be automatically generated for you.
 Please select the option to generate the Zoom Meeting information.
 If you do not get this option, please email the CAD email address for your Zoom link.

 Uniform Motion Calendar and Uncontested Hearings: